 To calculate your battery size you will first need to fill out a load sheet.

-Column 1: In order to figure out the size of batteries required, we will first need to figure out all the appliances we want to have in our van.
-On the load sheet, list out these appliances.
+Number and quantity of appliances: In order to figure out the size of batteries required, we will first need to figure out all the appliances we want to have in our van.
+List these appliances and note the number of each.

-Column 3: Enter the Voltage of the appliances; most appliances will be 12V DC, though some will be 230V/110V AC (eg. the laptop is charged through the mains plug sockets).
+Voltage: Note the voltage of the appliances.
+Most appliances will be 12V DC, though some will be 230V/110V AC.

-Column 4: Enter the Amps of each individual appliance (you can find this on the spec sheet for the appliance).
+Amps: Note the amps of each individual appliance (you can find this on the spec sheet for the appliance).

-Column 5: Total Amps = quantity × Amps.
+Total Amps: Total amps = quantity × amps.

 Convert Wh to Ah: We will quickly convert the Watt hours (Wh) to Amp hours (Ah) as Ah is more commonly used for sizing 12V leisure batteries.

-One further caveat; remember we should only discharge lead-acid batteries to 50%, so we will actually need TWICE our calculated Ah.
-2 × 196 Ah = 392 Ah.
 This gives us two full days off-grid, assuming no charging via solar or battery chargers during this time.
 Lithium batteries do not need to worry about this so much.
+Our handy battery sizing calculator will help you figure out exactly which battery is best for you based on your calculated usage.

 In the Roaming Home 2023 study, we found that most people install 100-200Ah batteries.